swcarpentry/git-novice/episodes/04-changes.md

 ## Practice the workflow

 Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.
-First,
-we'll add another line to the file:
+First, __in the Console__, we'll add another line to the file:

 ```r
 usethis::edit_file("sitrep.Rmd")